The Divine Cities

 The main character now is Turyin Mulaghesh.
 At the time of the incidents in the first book she was Polis Governor of Bulikov, but also still a member of the Saypur military.
 I can't recall now, but I don't think much was said about previous events in her career, or if so it was just the merest of hints.
 We learn in Blades that the Saypur government had done everything they could to make sure no one remembered certain events to which she was connected, most of which occurred when she was still a teen.
 She had run away from home to join the miltary during its continued war against the Continent some forty years before.
 Everything she had done since was an attempt at atonement.
 She had been hailed a hero for her stand against the resurrected Divinities in the Battle of Bulikov, but she was weary of fighting and death, retiring shortly afterwards.
 Ashara wasn't done with her yet though, and she sends a message to her old comrade that she is needed for one last mission.

 Both novels have multiple layers of complexity, but at their heart they are mysteries.
 In Stairs, the investigation into who killed historian Efrem Pangyui led to revelations about the Divinities and of the miracles they had performed.
-The new mystery is the disappearance of Sumitra Choudry, an agent of the Ministry of Foreign Affairs sent to Voortyashtan to investigate the discovery of a heretofore unknown ore with remarkable properties, as well as activities of local insurgents, which is believed to have led to the death of the commandant of Fort Thinadeshi.
+The new mystery is the disappearance of Sumitra Choudry, an agent of the Ministry of Foreign Affairs sent to Voortyashtan to investigate the discovery of a heretofore unknown ore with remarkable properties.
+She was also to look into the activities of local insurgents, who are suspected in the death of the commandant of Fort Thinadeshi.
 The harbor project, under the supervision of Sigrud's daughter Signe, is threatened by these incidents as well.
 The fort's new commander is General Biswal, under whom Mulaghesh had served those many years ago, during a campaign known as The Summer of the Yellow March.
 Both mysteries are complex, with several legitimate suspects to choose from.
-Biswal's assumptions clash with Mulaghesh's.
+Biswal's assumptions clash with those of Mulaghesh.
 He thinks everything revolves around the insurgents, she is sure that various events are not connected, simply occurring at approximately the same time.
 She also suspects that certain things indicate divine miracles.
 But how?
 It is a fact accepted by everyone, even all Voortyashtanians, that their god Voortya is dead.
 Nothing she created, nothing related to her miracles should be active.
 And yet...

 City of Stairs probably should have been nominated for either a Hugo or Nebula last year.
 Unfortunately, City of Blades will have to wait another year since it has just been released (1/26/16).
 It built on the revelations of the first book without treading too much of the same ground.
 The first book's overall theme concerned the nature of faith, how that differed for various people, what the Divinities meant to the Continentals, as well as how Saypurians dealt with a society without benefit (or restraint) of Divinities.
 This one dwells more on the nature of service, particularly for the military.
 Some, like Biswal, think of a military career as a path to taking something, either power or prestige.
 Mulaghesh is more enlightened, knowing it is for giving, helping others to create a better society, even if the soldier is unable to benefit.
 Both books also look at the pitfalls of colonialism, both for the oppressed and their oppressors.
 I shouldn't have doubted Bennett could craft a compelling tale around Mulaghesh, even though I was not aware of her backstory and how that had shaped her world view and her deportment.
 She's a complex, well-rounded character, intelligent, resourceful and comprehensive in her investigative methods.
 Both books are unpredictable.
 It was only a few paragraphs before the reveal that I surmised the culprit in Blades, whereas I was taken by surprise in Stairs.
 Other than knowing it will feature Sigrud, I have no idea where the story might lead in City of Miracles, but I am very anxious to find out.